satti-hari-krishna-reddy/RecodeAI/README.md

    ```
    This command will set up everything you need to run the project locally, minimizing setup time.

-2. **Live Link**: <a href="https://recode-fz6oltg1b-satti-hari-krishna-reddys-projects.vercel.app" target="_blank">🔗 Click here to view the live app</a>

-3. **Demo**: A demo binary executable (.exe) is already included, allowing you to test it without needing to provide one.
+2. **Demo**: A demo binary executable (.exe) is already included, allowing you to test it without needing to provide one.
 You can select the file in the UI to perform the test.

-4. **Comprehensive Setup Instructions**: Detailed instructions on how to set up and test the project locally are included in the [Testing Instructions](#Testing-Instructions-for-the-Judges) section of this README.
+3. **Comprehensive Setup Instructions**: Detailed instructions on how to set up and test the project locally are included in the [Testing Instructions](#Testing-Instructions-for-the-Judges) section of this README.
 Please refer to it for a step-by-step guide.

 By providing these features, we aim to make the testing process as smooth, efficient, and enjoyable as possible.
 Thank you for evaluating **Recode AI**!